Austin Riley Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants have the ninth-ranked team ERA among all MLB pitching staffs (4.00).
+- The Giants' 4.00 team ERA ranks 10th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.